Generalizations of the Eierlegende-Wollmilchsau: New Eierlegende-Wollmilchsaus

 These families also arose in the study of Shimura varieties; see for example \cite{Moonen}, where the Eierlegende-Wollmilchsau and Ornithorynque families correspond to items $(7)$ and $(12)$ in Table 1, and see also the references therein.
 The Ornithorynque family corresponds to one of a family of counterexamples to Coleman's Conjecture, which asserted that, for each $g\geq 4$, there are only finitely many points of $\cM_g$ whose Jacobian has complex multiplication.
 (The Eierlegende-Wollmilchsau family also fits seamlessly into discussions of Coleman's Conjecture, but does not correspond to a counterexample since its genus is $3$.)

 These families also appear in \cite[Section 6.3]{Rohde} (see the table at the bottom of page 136), and elsewhere. \end{rem}

 \begin{rem} Much of the study of the Eierlegende-Wollmilchsau has been driven by the study of Lyapunov exponents and Shimura curves \cite{Fsur, M5}.
-We do not expect our higher rank analogues to be as exceptional from this point of view, where loci of cyclic covers have provided basic examples for a long time.
+As noted in the introduction, geminal invariant subvarieties are also important objects for the study of Lyapunov exponents \cite{Apisa-MHD}.

 See \cite{EKZsmall, FMZ} for the Lyapunov spectrum of cyclic covers of the pillowcase (corresponding to $\kappa=(-1,-1,-1,-1)$ above) and \cite{W1} for a generalization to Abelian covers.
 More generally, Filip showed that the number of zero exponents is determined by the Zariski closure of monodromy \cite{FiZero}, which is well studied for families of cyclic covers \cite[Theorems 3.3.4, 5.1.1, Proposition 5.5.1]{Rohde}, see also \cite[Section 4]{Loo}, \cite[Corollary 5.3]{McM:braid}.